Welcome to Women's Microfinance Initiative

 WMI celebrates 5th anniversary with new video by Local Director, Olive Wolimbwa, discussing WMI's 5 year impact.

 Federal employees can now contribute to WMI during the 2014 Combined Federal Giving Campaign.

 WMI's CFC number is 40340.

 WMI 2013 Annual Report

 Click here to review »

 Goal: WMI's goal is to help women build assets so that they can stabilize their income, raise their standard of living and reorient themselves and their families.
 WMI's small loans bring big changes to impoverished women, who use the money to build small businesses.
 With pro bono legal assistance from the law firm of Baker & McKenzie in New York, WMI issued its first microloans in January 2008.
-As of January 2013, WMI had issued over 7,000 loans to women in more than 500 villages.
+As of October 2013, WMI had issued nearly 11,000 loans to women in more than 500 villages.
 WMI has developed a unique economic model to transition women to bank loans and the formal economy in 24-months.
 Loan funds are recycled so that the program becomes self-sustaining.

 Donate to the WMI Cause:

 Your donation will give an impoverished woman in Uganda the opportunity to start her own business.
 With the revenues generated from her micro-enterprise, she will be able to raise the standard of living for her entire family and help make their future more secure.
 LEARN MORE »

 WMI has been named a 2014 Dining for Women grant recipient!
 Dining for Women is a non-profit giving circle dedicated to empowering women and girls living in extreme poverty.
 To learn more about this exciting opportunity: